-as i talked about in my psuedocode interpreter post, i am an ib computer
+as i talked about in my psuedocode interpreter

-science student. part of this class is an IA, an internal assessment graded by ib markers. my original project
+science student. part of this class was an IA, an internal assessment graded by

 was an interpreter for the ib's own flavor of syntactical shit, what they called pseudocode, but this was